dazeandconfusion/reuters_ml/README.md

 ## Task
 ### Objective
 Design a scalable, maintainable, and efficient machine learning system that handles hierarchical multi-label text classification for a growing dataset of news articles.
 The system should utilize cloud-based resources, support MLOps practices, and provide an API for integration with other applications.
-### Task Decomposition
-1. Analyze the requirements for a machine learning system that classifies news articles into hierarchical topics and subtopics.
-Consider factors such as data volume, model complexity, latency, and scalability.
-2. Design the overall architecture of the system, including data ingestion, storage, preprocessing, model training, evaluation, and deployment.
-Incorporate the use of cloud-based resources, such as Azure ML, to optimize for scalability and maintainability.
-3. Plan the integration of MLOps practices within the system, including continuous integration, continuous deployment, automated testing, and model monitoring.
-4. Develop an API design to enable other applications to interact with the deployed model and perform classification tasks.
-5. Address any security, privacy, and compliance concerns associated with the system, such as data storage, access control, and model explainability.
-6. Prepare a system design document that outlines the architectural decisions, components, data flow, and rationale behind your design choices.
-Include diagrams and illustrations to visualize the overall structure of the system.

 ### Deliverables
 1. A detailed system design document that includes architectural decisions, components, data flow, and rationale for design choices.